2D Art Gallery

 Jurgen Klopp, 2024, age 18

+(Yes, his teeth really do look like that.)
 As a gift for my mom's coworker, I drew Liverpool FC's former manager.
 I'm proud of how his right hand turned out and appalled by how his left one looks.
-And yes, his teeth really do look like that.

 Main Materials: Gouache, Prismacolor colored pencils